oeggy03/tp/docs/UserGuide.md

   * Email: tim@example.com
   * Address: 123, Ang Mo Kio Ave 2, #02-26
   * Tags: friends
 * After the command is run, the output in the Ui should be similar to the one shown here.
-The person's corresponding entry in the list of people will also update, as highlighted in red:
+The person's corresponding entry in the list of persons will also update, as highlighted in red:
   ![edit the information of the first person](images/editPerson.png)

 [Back to Table of Contents](#table-of-contents)

-### Editing a company's contact: `edit c`
+#### Editing a company's contact: `edit c`

 Keep your information on the companies you are interested in up-to-date by editing their contacts.